wtanaka/drupal-simpletest/README.txt

 USAGE WARNING
 -----------------------
+DO NOT USE THIS MODULE IN PRODUCTION ENVIRONMENTS!
+NEVER!
+During running a test this module may (completely) change your Drupal setup.
+It usually recovers the orignal setup at the end of a of the test but there is no warranty that it will work, for example if an error occurs or timeout happens.

 Since all registered users have the registered users role this role MUST have the default settings for current tests to run correct.
 This also applies for anonymous user.